Shannon's source coding theorem: Proof: source coding theorem

 Since $\left| A_n^\varepsilon \right| \leq 2^{n(H(X)+\varepsilon)}, n(H(X)+\varepsilon)$ bits are enough to point to any string in this set.

-The encoding algorithm: The encoder checks if the input sequence lies within the typical set; if yes, it outputs the index of the input sequence within the typical set; if not, the encoder outputs an arbitrary n(H(X) + ε) digit number.
-As long as the input sequence lies within the typical set (with probability at least 1 − ε), the encoder doesn't make any error.
+The encoding algorithm: the encoder checks if the input sequence lies within the typical set; if yes, it outputs the index of the input sequence within the typical set; if not, the encoder outputs an arbitrary n(H(X) + ε) digit number.
+As long as the input sequence lies within the typical set (with probability at least 1 − ε), the encoder does not make any error.
 So, the probability of error of the encoder is bounded above by ε.

-Proof of Converse.
-The converse is proved by showing that any set of size smaller than A (in the sense of exponent) would cover a set of probability bounded away from 1.
+Proof of converse: the converse is proved by showing that any set of size smaller than A (in the sense of exponent) would cover a set of probability bounded away from 1.